This area provides Funding information for Public Health initiatives and projects across Grampian.

 ACVO provides dedicated one to one funding support and advice through their Funding Officer, Alison Chandler who can be contacted on (01224) 686054.

 A limited amount of funding has been made available in recent years, to support a competitive process through which individuals can seek partial funding (up to 50%) when seeking to undertake a formal qualification.
 Applications are assessed and approved by a small panel, which is a subgroup of the Public Health Learning and Development Group.
-The latest format of the application form is available to view.

 The Foundation has an ongoing commitment to investing in the Scottish community and like to support charities which enable people to play a fuller role in the community.
 They are keen to encourage a wide range of local charities to come and discuss their projects and make an application to the Foundation.